2026 Global Development Research Symposium

 The annual Global Development Research Symposium showcases student creativity, achievement and research from diverse disciplines of study across Stanford University.
 The symposium features the work of scholars, including those who have received funding from the King Center over the last year.

-The 2026 symposium will highlight posters by Stanford undergraduates, predoctoral fellows, graduate student researchers, as well as postdoctoral fellows.
-A keynote talk will be delivered by Nava Ashraf, the 2026–27 Noosheen Hashemi Visiting Fellow at the King Center on Global Development, and Professor of Economics at the London School of Economics and Political Science.
+The 2026 symposium highlighted posters by Stanford undergraduates, predoctoral fellows, graduate student researchers, as well as postdoctoral fellows.
+A keynote talk was delivered over lunch by Nava Ashraf, the 2026–27 Noosheen Hashemi Visiting Fellow at the King Center on Global Development, and Professor of Economics at the London School of Economics and Political Science.

-Additional funding for this event is provided by the Vice Provost for Undergraduate Education (VPUE) and the Vice Provost for Graduate Education (VPGE).
+Additional funding for this event was provided by the Vice Provost for Undergraduate Education (VPUE) and the Vice Provost for Graduate Education (VPGE).

 Schedule: